base/web/README.md

 #### Submission requirements

-- App content adheres to the [Base Editorial Style Guide](https://github.com/base/brand-kit/blob/main/guides/editorial-style-guide.md)
+- App content adheres to the [Base Editorial Style Guide](https://github.com/base/brand-kit/blob/main/guides/editorial-style-guide.md).
-- App has been live on Base for at least 30 days
+- App has been live on Base for at least 30 days.
-- App has a Terms of Service and Privacy Policy
+- App has a Terms of Service and Privacy Policy.
-- App supports HTTPS and 301 redirects HTTP requests
+- App supports HTTPS and 301 redirects HTTP requests.
-- App is not a TGE (Token Generation Event), ICO (Initial Coin Offering), airdrop, claim, or similar
+- App is not a TGE (Token Generation Event), ICO (Initial Coin Offering), airdrop, claim, or similar.
 - Landing page is a Base-specific page for users who will be coming from base.org
-- Active development and community engagement can be observed without issue
+- Active development and community engagement can be observed without issue.

 ---